The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 James Joyce Museum

-The museum is run by enthusiastic elderly volunteers who aren't nearly as docent as they look, they guilted me into buying a Joyce book before I left.
+The museum is run by enthusiastic elderly volunteers who aren't nearly as docile as they look, they guilted me into buying a Joyce book before I left.

 Dalkey